dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 3) hierarchical cluster analysis (HCA) is not scalable for a very large amount of cyclists

 4) density-estimation method (O’Sullivan & Unwin, 2002) -> tackles outliers better -> but we lose spatial coordinates of workplace
+-> two parameters: the size of the kernel and density threshold